-The term 'Capital Controls' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Capital Controls' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Capital Controls refer to government intervention measures that a sovereign national government undertakes either directly, through the central bank, or another regulatory agency.
 They institute these in an effort to reduce the outflow of foreign capital (and sometimes the inflow as well) from the domestic national economy.
 There are a wide range of such controls.
 Among these are tariffs, taxes, volume restrictions, and literal legislation.
 Market forces can also be a form of capital control.
 Such controls can have a decisive impact on a wide range of asset classes.
 These include foreign exchange currency trades, stocks, and bonds.